noisae/message-api-exercise/Readme.md

 ## PHP Project
 ### Run
-Run mysql first to initial configure, after that you can run **mysql** and **messaapi** docker togheter.
-Maybe take some time to run first php composer.
+Run mysql on first time, after that you can run **mysql** and **messageapi** dockers together.
+Maybe will take some time to run first php composer.
 ```sh
 $ docker-compose up mysql
 $ docker-compose up